 To receive a tuition refund, students must submit written notification of withdrawal.
 Refunds are based on the date written notification is received in the Registrar's Office.
 Students are not eligible for a tuition refund if they stop attending class or unofficially withdraw.
 Fees are not refundable.
-Refund applications are available from the Cashier's Office.
-After classes begin, the refund schedule below is used to compute the amount of tuition refunded.
+All types of refunds are requested online by going to LDS BC Home Page>LDSBC Student online (left corner)>LDSBC Online Here>SA Self-Service>Learner Services>Finances>LDSBC Refund Application.
+Click Add a New Value, then follow the menu instructions.
+(Estimated time to complete is less than 5 minutes.)
+After classes begin, the tuition refund is automatically calculated using the schedule below.
 The schedule is based on the date written notification of withdrawal is received by the registration office.

 Withdrawal Date

-Refund Amount Fall or Winter Semester Summer Term
+Refund Amount Fall or Winter Semester

 90% 1st week of class 1st 10% of class

 80% 2nd week of class 2nd 10% of class

 70% 3rd week of class 3rd 10% of class

 60% 4th week of class 4th 10% of class

 50% 5th week of class 5th 10% of class

 40% 6th week of class 6th 10% of class

 no refund 7th week of class 7th 10% of class